 So, how do paints and coating manufacturers consistently maintain their high-quality standards and fulfill their customer promises, especially when faced with a growing demand for their products?

-Many chemical manufacturers today employ industry specific manufacturing software applications that support their QC and QA initiatives by
+Many chemical manufacturers today employ advanced chemical quality management software applications that support their QC and QA initiatives by

 - leveraging predefined libraries of chemical related quality templates

-- performing checklists and inspection plans, in addition to QC tests
+- performing checklists and inspection plans, in addition to chemical quality control tests

 - executing quality tasks on the spot, via mobile devices